futoin/specs/draft/ftn16_cid_tool.md

 <pre>
 FTN16: FutoIn - Continuous Integration & Delivery Tool
 Version: 1.0
-Date: 2017-03-27
+Date: 2017-03-28
 Copyright: 2015-2017 FutoIn Project (http://futoin.org)
 Authors: Andrey Galkin
 </pre>

 # CHANGES

-* v1.0 - 2017-03-27
+* v1.0 - 2017-03-28
 * Initial draft - 2015-09-14

 # 1. Intro

 There are many continuous integration & delivery tools, but they are primarily targeted at own infrastructure.
-The demand for a new meta-tool is to merge many operation of different technologies like npm, composer, bundle, nvm, rvm, php-build and others under a single tool for runtime setup, project development, build, deployment and running.
+The demand for a new meta-tool is to merge many operations of different technologies like npm, composer, bundle, nvm, rvm, php-build and others under a single tool for runtime setup, project development, build, deployment and running.